-A community board chairperson presides over all meetings of the community board, ensuring that the community board acts within the powers delegated by the Council and the orderly conduct of business during board meetings (as determined by Standing Orders).
+A committee chairperson presides over all meetings of the committee, ensuring that the committee acts within the powers delegated by the Council and the orderly conduct of business during committee meetings (as determined by Standing Orders).

-The board chairperson may be called on to act as official spokespersons on issues within the terms of reference for their boards.
+Committee chairpersons may be called on to act as official spokespersons on issues within the terms of reference for their committees.

-Chairpersons may be removed from office by resolution of the community board.
-The community board may also appoint a deputy chairperson, who shall fulfil the functions of the chair when the chairperson is absent.
+Chairpersons may be removed from office by resolution of the Council.
+The Council may also appoint deputy chairpersons of committees, who shall fulfil the functions of the chair when the chairperson is absent.

-4.3 Chief executive
+4.5 Chief executive